TrainDoc-Labs/Convert-PDFtoMD/README.md

-# PDFtoMD 📄➡️⬇️
+# Convert PDFtoMD 📄➡️⬇️

-**PDFtoMD** is a powerful desktop utility designed to convert PDF documents into clean, high-quality Markdown format quickly and securely.
+**Convert PDFtoMD** is a powerful desktop utility designed to convert PDF documents into clean, high-quality Markdown format quickly and securely.

 ---